Unsuitable Homes

 1. Background

+A suitable home contributes to positive physical and mental health and wellbeing and meets basic physiological needs.
+An unsuitable home does not meet the needs of its household due to size, amenities, location, or for many other reasons.
+Most housing need is met through the open market – general market housing or housing for specific population groups.
+Public sector organisations (such as local authorities) can influence the market and improve their local housing offer by shaping planning policies and agreeing housing design standards for new build properties.
 People with a disability, a physical or mental health condition, that have a low income, that have a particularly large family, or are over the age of 65, can find it especially difficult to access suitable housing.
 Health outcomes are greatly improved when the right home is available, is affordable, accessible, and in the right place.
-An ageing UK population means it is becoming increasingly urgent to increases the availability of extra care, of supported housing, and of support for people to adapt their existing homes.
-Greater availability of supported housing, and support for adaptations, allows people to better plan for their future housing needs, and to continue to live independently for longer, as circumstances change.
+An ageing population means it is becoming more urgent to increase the availability of extra care housing, supported housing, and support for people to adapt their existing homes, allowing people to better plan for their future housing needs, and to continue to live independently for longer, as circumstances change.

-Provision of suitable homes reduces pressure, and costs, on health and care services by:
+Provision of suitable homes reduces pressure, and costs on health and care services by:

-- Preventing or reducing; hospital admissions, length of stay, delayed discharge, and likelihood of readmission.
+- Preventing or reducing hospital admissions, length of stay, delayed discharge, and likelihood of readmission.

 2. Policy Context